 He also wrote a book called “Sushruta Samhita”.
 The book consists of 184 chapters, describing 1,120 illnesses and their medical procedures in detail.
 It also talked about 700 plants and other animal sources for the preparation of medicine.
 According to experts, the book was written in 600 BCE.

-Bhaskaracharya is one of the greatest mathematicians and astronomers of 12th century ancient India.
+Bhaskaracharya was one of the greatest mathematicians and astronomers of the 12th century in ancient India.
 His achievements in mathematics are undeniable as he simplified many math equations, which took several centuries for Europe to solve.
-He discovered the principle of different calculus and their applications to computation and other astronomical problems.
+He discovered the principles of different calculi and their applications to computation and other astronomical problems.

-In simple words, his discoveries on calculus predated Newton and Leibniz by over half a millennium.
-Which expanded mathematics to a whole new level.
+In simple words, his discoveries in calculus predated Newton and Leibniz by over half a millennium. which expanded mathematics to a whole new level.
 You can find more about his mathematical discoveries on Wikipedia.
-Despite being a well-known fact, you can not find the western world giving proper credit to his contributions, just because of his Indian origin.
+Despite being a well-known fact, you will not find the western world giving proper credit to his contributions just because of his Indian origin.

-Nagarjuna was a 10th century Buddhist scientist, who was born in the present day Gujarat.
+Nagarjuna was a 10th century Buddhist scientist who was born in present-day Gujarat.
 He was a true wizard in the history of Indian alchemy and metallurgy.
-According to a few Tibatian sources he was found working on some experiment of extracting gold from the base elements.
+According to a few Tibetian sources, he was found working on some experiment involving extracting gold from the base elements.

 Even though he did not succeed in the experiment, he somehow successfully made an element that shines like real gold.
-His discovery was so influential that even till today the technology is used in making imitation jewelry.
-Apart from making gold-like elements, in his treatise called Rasaratnakara, he discussed methods for the extraction of metals like iron, silver, tin and copper.
+His discovery was so influential that even today, the technology is used in making imitation jewelry.
+Apart from making gold-like elements, in his treatise called Rasaratnakara, he discussed methods for the extraction of metals like iron, silver, tin, and copper.